-- Body composition: Using its new bioelectrical impedance sensor, the Samsung Galaxy Watch 4 series can estimate certain body composition metrics like skeletal muscle, basal metabolic rate (BMR), body mass index (BMI), water retention, and body fat percentage.
+- Body composition: Using bioelectrical impedance sensors, the Samsung Galaxy Watch 5 and 4 series can estimate certain body composition metrics like skeletal muscle, basal metabolic rate (BMR), body mass index (BMI), water retention, and body fat percentage.
 You can also set goals for this data and will find tips and insights about your results.

 - Menstrual cycle tracking: You can track your menstrual cycle in Samsung Health.
 Samsung partnered with the popular fertility app Glow to help forecast your fertility windows, ovulation days, and periods.
 You can use this feature to log your symptoms, moods, sexual activity, and more, all of which will help the app better predict upcoming events.

-- Blood pressure: The latest Samsung Galaxy Watches can record your blood pressure right from your wrist using pulse wave analysis, but there are significant caveats with the feature.
+- Blood pressure: Galaxy Watch 4 and 5 series can record your blood pressure right from your wrist using pulse wave analysis, but there are significant caveats with the feature.
 Users need to calibrate their watch with a dedicated blood pressure cuff — not something many people have handy.
 The feature is also only available in Australia.
 Also, Samsung notes this feature can’t diagnose hypertension or other serious issues.

 What smartwatch features do Samsung Galaxy Watches offer?